| Written by Michal Wozniakowski-Zehenter

 Pike emphasizes that reinforcement training is necessary and subject matter should be revisited at least six times to ensure it is truly learned.
 This means frequent follow-up and refresher training, especially for complex safety information.
 Other experts suggest spacing reinforcement training to allow employees to practice new skills and procedures on the job with coaching support before returning to the classroom for review and additional training.

-Luckily, many countries require mining companies to conduct mining safety training regularly.
+Luckily, many countries require mining companies to conduct mining safety training regularly (learn also about safety training kits).
 Reinforcing them is essential for compliance and avoiding legal penalties.
 Repeating safety drills can help workers improve emergency teams' response times and increase their chances of survival.
 Moreover, regular occurrences can help identify areas for improvement in safety protocols and emergency response plans, ensuring constant improvement and refinement.

 Types of Safety Drills